-This one is easy: We'd go with an SLT model, and opt for the Tradesman version.
-We'd skip the Wagon because virtually every other van is better if you want to carry passengers, and we'd skip the base model because it lacks some of today's most basic automotive necessities, such as power mirrors, cruise control and Bluetooth.
-Find a Ram ProMaster City for sale
+This one is easy: We'd go with an SLT model, and we'd get the Tradesman version.
+We'd skip the Wagon because virtually every other van is better if you want to carry passengers, and we'd skip the base model because it lacks some of today's most basic automotive necessities such as power mirrors and cruise control.
+Find a Ram Promaster City for sale

-The ProMaster City is offered in two versions.
-The cargo van, dubbed the ProMaster City Tradesman, features only two front seats and no rear side windows, while the passenger model, dubbed the ProMaster City Wagon, offers a second-row bench seat and second-row rear side windows.
+The ProMaster City is offered in two versions: a cargo van, dubbed the ProMaster City Tradesman, features only two front seats and no rear side windows, while a passenger model, dubbed the ProMaster City Wagon, offers a second-row bench seat and second-row rear side windows.
 The ProMaster City Wagon is exactly $1,000 more expensive than its Tradesman counterpart.
-Both the Wagon and the Tradesman offer two trim levels -- the base model and the upscale SLT trim -- that share roughly the same equipment.
+Both the Wagon and the Tradesman offer two trim levels -- a base model and an upscale SLT trim -- which share roughly the same equipment.

-Base-level ProMaster models ($24,000 for the Tradesman; $25,000 for the Wagon) include only the basics: keyless entry, power windows, a 4-speaker stereo with USB and iPod connectivity, and air conditioning, among a few other frills.
+Base-level ProMaster City models ($24,100 for the Tradesman; $25,000 for the Wagon) include only the basics -- keyless entry, power windows, a 4-speaker stereo with USB and iPod connectivity, air conditioning and new-for-2016 Bluetooth, among few other frills.

-Drivers who step up to the ProMaster SLT ($25,600 for the Tradesman; $26,600 for the Wagon) get a few more features, such as body-color mirrors and bumpers, power mirrors, heated mirrors, cruise control, Bluetooth and Chrysler's Uconnect system with a 5-inch touchscreen.
+Drivers who step up to the ProMaster City SLT ($25,400 for the Tradesman; $27,100 for the Wagon) get a few more features such as body-color mirrors and bumpers, power mirrors, heated mirrors, cruise control and Chrysler's Uconnect system with a 5-inch touchscreen.

-Options aren't plentiful.
-The van offers three major packages: the popular equipment group (an improved stereo, power rear windows and heated front seats), the rear backup camera group (rear parking sensors and a backup camera) and the lights and wheels group, which adds 16-in alloy wheels and fog lights.
+The van only offers three major packages: the popular equipment group (an improved stereo, power rear windows, and heated front seats), the rear back-up camera group (rear parking sensors and a backup camera) and the lights and wheels group, which adds 16-in alloy wheels and fog lights.
 Other options include a remote starter, a rear wiper, satellite radio and partitions that separate the front seats from the cargo area.